MicrosoftDocs/msteams-docs/msteams-platform/toolkit/toolkit-v4/TeamsFx-preview-and-customize-app-manifest-vs.md

 ---
-title: Customize Teams App Manifest in Teams Toolkit using Visual Studio
+title: Customize App Manifest in Teams Toolkit using Visual Studio
 author: surbhigupta
-description: In this module, learn how to edit, preview and customize Teams App Manifest in different environment in Teams Toolkit. ms.author: surbhigupta ms.localizationpriority: medium ms.topic: overview
+description: In this module, learn how to edit, preview and customize App Manifest in different environment in Teams Toolkit. ms.author: surbhigupta ms.localizationpriority: medium ms.topic: overview